n-deleforge/Class-Manager-Generator/README.md

 ## How to use it ?

-- You can try the tool on my website : https://nicolas-deleforge.fr/apps/classManagerGenerator/
+- You can try the tool on [my website](https://nicolas-deleforge.fr/apps/classManagerGenerator/)
-- You can download the lastest release : https://github.com/n-deleforge/class-manager-generator/releases
+- You can download the [lastest release](https://github.com/n-deleforge/class-manager-generator/releases)
 - Or you can clone the git : ```git clone https://github.com/n-deleforge/class-manager-generator.git```

 # Note for self-host